bhmarscheck/bhpy/README.md

 ### BH Device Scan

-BH device scanning dll wrapper that provides python bindings to scan the system for all present Becker&Hickl devices, their serial number and firmware version.
+BH device scanning dll wrapper that provides Python bindings to scan the system for all present Becker&Hickl devices, their serial number and firmware version.

 ### Hardware Dll